 Overall, outsourcing your warehouse can be a good fit for most businesses.
 It can save you time and can save your money as opposed to running your own.
 A warehousing facility allows you to hire fewer staff.
 Plus, you will always have a warehouse that is always the right size, with no wasted space.
 You will never be paying for more space than you need, nor will you need to move to a bigger facility and waste money on moving costs.
 If the pros outweigh the cons for you, make sure to choose a qualified warehousing company that will work with your company’s needs.

 Are you considering the costs and benefits of outsourcing fulfillment services versus keeping your fulfillment operations in house?
-We've compiled a simple graphic to help you navigate some of the most important decisions to make during this analysis.
-From the considerations a small start up should keep in mind to the most commonly overlooked components of a detailed analysis, we hope this tool will provide you with the top things to keep in mind in order to make the best decision for your company.
+We’ve compiled a simple graphic to help you navigate some of the most important decisions to make during this analysis.
+From the considerations a small start up should keep in mind to the most commonly overlooked components of a detailed analysis, we hope this tool will provide you with the top things to keep in mind in order to make the best decision for your company and adequately compare the pros and cons of third party logistics.

 Your contact information is held in the strictest of confidence.
 We will contact you before we connect you with vendors so that we can learn about your situation, obtain any of your contact preferences, and answer any of your questions.